junxit/us-congress-code/title-04/chapter-1/sec-1.md

 ## Notes

+### Short Title of 2018 Amendment

+Pub.
+L. 115–123, div.
+A, § 10101, Feb.
+9, 2018, 132 Stat.
+64, provided that: “This division [amending section 7 of this title and enacting provisions set out as a note under section 7 of this title] may be cited as the ‘Honoring Hometown Heroes Act’.”

 ### Short Title of 2017 Amendment

 Pub.
 L. 115–15, § 1, Mar.
 28, 2017, 131 Stat.
 79, provided that: “This Act [amending section 6 of this title] may be cited as the ‘Vietnam War Veterans Recognition Act of 2017’.”